slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On habits and systems

+*'We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.' -- Will Durant*

 Consistency doesn’t come from effort, it comes from systems.
 Decisions compound.

-> *'We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.' -- Will Durant*

 > *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*